Director: LTC Matt Miller, Army Reserve Officer Training Corps Program (ROTC)

 Allowances and Incentives: Military science textbooks and uniforms are furnished to the students without charge.
 Students enrolled and contracted receive monthly stipend allowances based on their year according to the table below:

-Contracted Juniors - $450 monthly stipend for 10 months
+ALL Contracted Freshman, Sophomores, Juniors & Seniors - $420 monthly stipend for 10 months

 Cadets attending LTC or LDAC during summer months receive an ROTC-based salary while in training.

 Scholarships: The Department of the Army annually awards a limited number of four-, three-, and two-year Army ROTC scholarships to qualified scholar-athlete student leaders.
 Scholarships are awarded based on merit and include several criteria.
-The scholarship covers either the cost of tuition and laboratory fees or the cost of room and board.
+The scholarship covers either the cost of tuition and laboratory fees or $5,000 for room and board per semester.
 This choice is at the scholarship awardee’s discretion.
-This monthly stipend, which ranges from $350 to $500 each month, for up to ten months per year, is in addition to the scholarship.
+In addition to the scholarship, students will still receive $420/month stipend (~10 months) and $600 for books per semester ($1200 total).

 Four-year and three year national scholarships are open to high school seniors prior to entering Army ROTC as college freshmen.
 For application information visit the Army ROTC web site at: GoArmy.com/ROTC/scholarships for more information

 Any student enrolled at Indiana State University may apply for an on-campus three- or two-year scholarship based on merit, leadership potential, and a recommendation by the Professor of Military Science.
 Full details regarding the on-campus scholarship program may be obtained by visiting the Indiana State University Army ROTC offices in the Myers Technology Center, Room 212, or by calling the ISU ROTC office at (812) 237-3646, by calling the ROTC Recruiting Operations Officer at cell (219) 242-5218 or by calling the Army ROTC Human Resources Technician at (812) 877-8260.